Powell praised by U.S. politicians from both parties as trailblazer, trusted adviser to presidents

 Jack Straw, Britain’s former foreign secretary and Powell’s counterpart, called him “a brilliant diplomat because he always had time for people.”
 They last exchanged messages a month ago.

 Powell was “indefatigable in the amount of work that he put in.
-My wife nicknamed him ‘the other man in her life’” because he used to call at 11 p.m., Straw said to the BBC.
+My wife nicknamed him ‘the other man in her life’ ” because he used to call at 11 p.m., Straw said to the BBC.

 He said that Powell regretted the way he presented the case for the invasion of Iraq: “He did regret it, as did I.”